knuckleduster05/AirRifleTargetScore/README.md

 Author: Jack Manning
 To use:
-1. Open the command prompt and navigate to the directory containing the binary, CompSciIndependantProjectJackManning\x64\Release
+1. Open the command prompt and navigate to the directory containing the binary, AirRifleTargetScore-master\
 2. Type the name of the exe, CompSciIndependantProjectJackManning.exe with no paramaters to find the usage for the file.
 3. Type the name of the exe with a pointer to a picture as its argument to score the picture as a target